eldarrak/FLightR/cran-comments.md

 This note on RcppArmadillo, I get every time: I use RcppArmadillo::fastLmPure in FLightR, so RcppArmadillo has to be in Imports but not LinkingTo

 ## Update
-This is an update with a few bug fixes and a new function to save results in the Movebank repository format.
+This is an update that fixes errors in tests due to changed behaviour of as.POSIXct in R 4.1.0

 ## Test environments
 * ubuntu 14.04 (R devel, R release, R old release) on Travis